 1.2 Ocean Freight

-Container lines have announced additional blanked sailings after social distancing and quarantines forced many cargo buyers in Europe and the U.S. to cancel orders.
+Container lines have started to reinstate a small number of blanks sailings for late May, June, and July that had been cancelled in Q2, and it is expected that carriers will become more competitive on rates as volumes rebound.
+Container lines have announced additional blanked sailings for Q2 after social distancing and quarantines forced many cargo buyers in Europe and the U.S. to cancel orders.
 The number of blank sailings has increased to 435, which indicates a drop in demand equivalent to 7m TEU.
 Alan Murphy, CEO of Copenhagen-based Sea-Intelligence, believes the effect of the pandemic on buyers in Europe and the U.S. will have even greater consequences for container-shipping schedules than China’s lockdown in February, when more than 100 sailings were cancelled.
 As lead times for the service cancellations are substantially shorter than usual, shippers will need to get creative in rearranging their supply chains in the weeks ahead.
-The LOADSTAR reported that it has become increasingly difficult to keep up with the carrier scheduling changes, and there is a lot of confusion over whether a service has been blanked or suspended.
-Shippers need to understand the impact of the blank sailings on their business per trade, per alliance/carrier, even per week.

 MSC has announced rotation changes to improve coverage of U.S. East Coast -South American trade.
 The service’s enhanced itinerary will add additional calls to New York, Norfolk, Baltimore, Charleston, Savannah, Port Everglades, Caucedo, Santos, Buenos Aires, Montevideo, Rio Grande, Navegantes, Santos, Rio de Janeiro, Salvador, Suape, Caucedo, Freeport (Bahamas), New York.
 The ports of Philadelphia, Paranagua, Brazil and Cristobal, Panama will be added to the service.
 MSC will drop service to Port Everglades and Freeport, Bahamas, and Caucedo in the Dominican Republic will be cancelled.